School Guide

 The Most Important Criterion: FMCSA Registry

 Since February 2022, federal law requires all CDL training schools to be listed on the FMCSA Training Provider Registry (TPR).
 This requirement applies to both private CDL schools and community college CDL programs.
-If a school is not on this list, their training does not count as valid Entry Level Driver Training (ELDT) — meaning you cannot use their program to get your CDL, regardless of what you paid or how long you attended.
+If a school is not on this list, its training may not satisfy federal ELDT requirements for CDL testing eligibility.

 Verify Any School Before You Go Further